Flavian dynasty: Rise to power

-The Flavian dynasty
+Flavian dynasty

 Vespasian (69-79)

 Set of three aurei depicting the rulers of the Flavian dynasty.
 Top to bottom: Vespasian, Titus and Domitian.

 Little factual information survives about Vespasian's government during the ten years he was Emperor.
 Vespasian spent his first year as a ruler in Egypt, during which the administration of the empire was given to Mucianus, aided by Vespasian's son Domitian.
 Modern historians believe that Vespasian remained there in order to consolidate support from the Egyptians.
 In mid-70, Vespasian first came to Rome and immediately embarked on a widespread propaganda campaign to consolidate his power and promote the new dynasty.
 His reign is best known for financial reforms following the demise of the Julio-Claudian dynasty, such as the institution of the tax on urinals, and the numerous military campaigns fought during the 70s.
 The most significant of these was the First Jewish-Roman War, which ended in the destruction of the city of Jerusalem by Titus.
 In addition, Vespasian faced several uprisings in Egypt, Gaul and Germania, and reportedly survived several conspiracies against him.
 Vespasian helped rebuild Rome after the civil war, adding a temple to peace and beginning construction of the Flavian Amphitheatre, better known as the Colosseum.
 Vespasian died of natural causes on 23 June 79, and was immediately succeeded by his eldest son Titus.
 The ancient historians that lived through the period such as Tacitus, Suetonius, Josephus and Pliny the Elder speak well of Vespasian while condemning the emperors that came before him.